Critical Thinking Skills Ppt - Zip Download

 cassy.vernum

-I invite feedback for this ppt of mine.
-It's my very 1st session on critical thinking.
-This was made to suit a student audience.
-So have tried to simplify it.
+I invite feedback for this PowerPoint presentation of mine.
+It's my very first session on critical thinking.
+This was made to suit a student audience, so I have tried to simplify it.

 Cassy